Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: A Corollary to Kochen-Specker Theorem

-Let $v$ be a {\it LV} defined over a context $\mathcal{A}$.
-In the previous theorem we proved that a different context $\mathcal{B}$ does not commute with $\mathcal{A}$, hence the valuation may not be defined over $\mathcal{B}$.
-Even more, we have the following result,

-\begin{theo} Let $v$ be a {\it LV} defined over a context $\mathcal{A}$ and let $x \in {\cal H}$ be any vector.
+\begin{theo} Let $v$ be a {\it LV} defined over a maximal context $\mathcal{A}$ and let $x \in {\cal H}$ be any vector.
 There exists a rotation of $x$ where $v$ is defined and there exists a rotation where $v$ is not defined.
 In particular, valuations are not preserved under rotations. \end{theo} \proof Assume that the dimension of ${\cal H}$ is greater that $2$.
-Let $v$ be a local valuation defined over the context $\mathcal{A}$.
-By theorem 3.2, we know that there exists a vector $y\in {\cal H}$ such that $v$ is not defined over $|y\rangle \langle y|$.
-Clearly, if $v$ is not defined over $|y\rangle \langle y|$, it is also not defined over $|y'\rangle \langle y'|$,
+Let $v$ be a local valuation defined over $\mathcal{A}$.
+By Theorem \ref{CS2}, we know that there exists a vector $y\in {\cal H}$ such that $v$ is not defined over $|y\rangle \langle y|$.
+By (FUNC) if $v$ is not defined over $|y\rangle \langle y|$, it is also not defined over $|y'\rangle \langle y'|$,

 Given that $\|x\|=\|y'\|$, there exists a rotation sending $x$ to $y'$.
 Thus, $v$ is not defined over a rotation of $x$.
 Similarly, we can rotate $x$ to a vector $z$ such that $v$ is defined over $|z\rangle \langle z|$.
 For example, take $z$ as a common eigenvector of the context $\mathcal{A}$ such that $\|z\|=\|x\|$.